Midnighter/r-novice-analysis-viz/_episodes/01-r-first-glance.md

   development environment for R
 - R's basic syntax
 - Re..
-- Visualising data using ggplot2
+- Visualizing data using ggplot2

 ## RStudio - a graphical interface to R <!-- 1 -->